Allstate Insurance in South Florida

 Allstate uses a software system called Colossus to analyze insurance claims.
 This software has a massive database with thousands of past auto claims and their outcomes.
 Insurance adjusters input specific data, and Colossus creates a value range for the request.

 Moreover, Colossus may base compensation for your medical bills on reduced amounts that they determined to be the usual charge for similar medical care in your area.
+If there’s a discrepancy, it may require the authoritative eye of an attorney to detect it.

 Lastly, Colossus does not analyze fault.
 It determines the estimated value range for your settlement by assuming liability and only assessing the damages.
 After that, an adjuster may reduce the suggested amount if they discover you to be partially responsible for the car accident.